Case Study: How adidas Uses WOVO Worker Voice Tools to Meet CSDDD Obligations Across 400,000 Workers

 Build a more responsive and rights-respecting supply chain

-For adidas, WOVO is more than a worker engagement tool—it’s an accountability system that gives workers a voice, empowers suppliers to improve, and keeps the brand at the forefront of ethical business practices.
+For adidas, WOVO is more than a worker voice tool—it’s an accountability system that gives workers a voice, empowers suppliers to improve, and keeps the brand at the forefront of ethical business practices.
 The result is a more responsive, resilient, and rights-respecting supply chain—where worker insights directly shape better outcomes for people and business alike.

 As regulatory pressure grows and expectations for responsible sourcing rise, brands like adidas show that investing in worker engagement isn’t just a legal obligation—it’s a strategic advantage.